 Directions and regions

-North, east, south, and west are not capitalized when they refer to a direction or region in general.
-This also applies to derivative adjectives and adverbs like northern and westerly.
+North, east, south, and west are not capitalized when they refer to a direction or general area.
+This also applies to derivative adjectives and adverbs:

 - I live five miles north of London.